 In order to fund the repairs directed by the Army Corps to prevent the decertification of the flood control system, the Town's voters via referendum approved a total of \$14 million in bonding.
-The State, by way of the Connecticut State Department of Environmental Protection, has provided another \$7 million for a total of \$21 million invested so far.
+The State, by way of the Connecticut State Department of Environmental Protection, has provided another \$7 million for a total of a \$21 million investment.
 Initial indications on this comprehensive repair project suggest that the total cost of the repairs will be \$28 million.